Hubble discovers spiral stars that provide a ‘window’ into the early universe

 NASA’s Hubble Space Telescope has observed stars and gases rising toward the core of a strangely shaped huge stellar nursery in the nearby Small Magellanic Cloud, RT reported.

-Astronomers believe that the outer arm of this spiral of stars and gas could provide a river-like flow of gas that fuels star formation in the stellar nursery, called NGC 346, seen in the newly released image, taken by the Hubble Space Telescope.
+Astronomers believe that the outer arm of this spiral of stars and gas might provide a river-like flow of gas that fuels star formation in the stellar nursery, called NGC 346, seen in the newly released image, taken by the Hubble Space Telescope.

 “Stars are the machines that have sculpted the universe.
 We wouldn’t have life without stars, yet we don’t fully understand how they form,” study lead Elena Sabi, an astronomer at the Space Telescope Science Institute in Baltimore, who directs the Hubble program, said in a statement.